vendia/blog/pages/legal-services-agreement-1.md

       6.1 Generally.
 We may suspend your or any End User’s right to access or use any portion or all of the Services immediately upon notice to you if we determine:

-      &ensp;&ensp;&ensp;&ensp;(a) your or an End User’s use of the Services (i) poses a security risk to the Services or any third party, (ii) could adversely impact our systems, the Services or the systems or Content of any other Vendia customer, (iii) could subject us to liability, or (iv) could be fraudulent;
+      &nsp;&nsp;&nsp;&nsp;(a) your or an End User’s use of the Services (i) poses a security risk to the Services or any third party, (ii) could adversely impact our systems, the Services or the systems or Content of any other Vendia customer, (iii) could subject us to liability, or (iv) could be fraudulent;

       &ensp;&ensp;&ensp;&ensp;(b) you are, or any End User is, in breach of this Agreement;